Isle of Wight Guru

 20. Knowles Farm Cottage

 Geeky engineers and historians will love Knowles Farm Cottage for its role in the history of communications.
 The National Trust owned site is the former home of Guglielmo Marconi who carried out early communications experiments from the farm.
-It sleeps four and ranges from about £450 to £1200 for a week.
+It sleeps four people and features in our guide to National Trust holiday homes.

 Knowles Farm Cottage Isle of Wight